Humanda Ka Mayor!: Bahala Na ang Diyos: Plot

-Beltran beats up Dennis as retaliation for Myra's physical attacks towards the mayor.
-The mayor forces the two to follow his commands or else he would kill them with his M16 rifle.
+Beltran beats up Dennis as retaliation for Myra's physical attacks on the mayor.
+The mayor forces the two to follow his commands, or else he would kill them with his M16 rifle.
 As Dennis is about to be killed by the mayor, he attempts to disarm Beltran, causing the bullets to fly above.
-The mayor then calls his henchmen to drag him away while Dennis forces Myra to leave mayor Beltran's house quickly.
-She hears gunshots while leaving, possibly indicating that Dennis is killed.
+The mayor then calls his henchmen to drag him away while Dennis forces Myra to leave Mayor Beltran's house quickly.
+She hears gunshots while leaving, possibly indicating that Dennis has been killed.
 While running away, Myra encounters Dennis, dying from his gunshot wounds.
 The mayor recaptures Myra and beats her to death.
 The two victims, Myra and Dennis, are buried somewhere in the forest.

-Both Christine and Adrien talk at the beach and Adrien talked about the details of Christine while she was alive and what Adrien talked about his life as an engineering student in order to meet his family needs.
+Both Christine and Adrien talked at the beach, and Adrien talked about the details of Christine's life while she was alive, and what Adrien talked about was his life as an engineering student in order to meet his family's needs.
 Mang Simeon's family is raided by the mayor's henchmen, who force him to speak up.
-As Mang Simeon is being beaten up by the henchmen, he tells them that he is no longer afraid of the mayor; in response, he is killed by one of mayor Beltran's bodyguards.
+As Mang Simeon is being beaten up by the henchmen, he tells them that he is no longer afraid of the mayor; in response, he is killed by one of Mayor Beltran's bodyguards.
 Arturo, Mang Simeon's son, is spared from the execution.

-The next day, Mang Simeon's lifeless body is in full display for the town to see.
+The next day, Mang Simeon's lifeless body is on full display for the town to see.
 This shocks Christine, who runs away from the town plaza.
 Adrien asks her as to why she is running away.
 He then goes to see the corpse and is angered, prompting him to learn how to use firearms.
 While hallucinating about the mayor, Adrien shoots a lizard.
 Christine, on the other hand, is calling her mother while Mang Pablo, a companion of hers, is being tortured by the henchmen.

 Christine then asks Adrien about Mang Pablo's whereabouts; however, Adrien does not know where he is.
 Adrien tells Christine to return to Manila as the town is no longer safe for her, causing a conflict between them.
 Mayor Beltran is visited by his wife and child; his wife tells him that more reporters are visiting the town as more questions are being pressed against him.

-Christine's head official visits the town as well as the TV station crew, with the head official expressed concerns about her safety.
+Christine's head official visits the town as well as the TV station crew, and the head official expressed concerns about her safety.
 While the two are talking, the mayor rolls up his car window to politely ask the reporters to enter his house.
 There he is pressed with multiple questions, and the mayor lies to the reporters about Myra and Dennis' plight.
 She then tells the mayor about what he did to Mang Simeon and asks about Mang Pablo, causing one of the bodyguards to angrily rebuke her claims.
 She is then escorted off by the head official.